pinheiroGroup/Kinbiont.jl/docs/src/05_examples/index.md

 ```
 ## Fitting a .csv file

-Instead fitting a single kinetics the user can supply a ".csv" file (formatted as described in the section), and Kinbiont will proceed to perform all the analysis on all the wells of the experiment.
+Instead fitting a single kinetics the user can supply a `.csv` file (formatted as described in the section), and Kinbiont will proceed to perform all the analysis on all the wells of the experiment.
 Note that the user can supply a annotation .csv in this case becomes possible to subtract the blanks and fit the average of replicates.

 To use the following functions the user should input to Kinbiont variables that contains the string of the path to the .csv files: